Discover if you can afford the cost of living in Russia, including the price of real estate, groceries and healthcare in cities such as Moscow.

-However, the cost of living in Russia depends on your lifestyle.
-Even though several surveys have identified Moscow as the most expensive city in Europe in relation to salary, it is still possible to live comfortably in the country.
-Surveys are generally based on locals, some of whom survive on very slow salaries.
-Except for housing, the cost of living in Russia is relatively cheap.
+The cost of living in Russia depends largely on your lifestyle.
+Even though several surveys have identified Moscow as the most expensive city in Europe in relation to salary, it is still possible to live comfortably as an expat.
+Surveys are generally based on locals, some of whom survive on very low wages.

 Cost of living in Moscow